TV-Rename/Website/_manual/options/preferences-general.md

 _Download up to "X" shows simultaneously from [The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com")_ sets the number of concurrent connections to TheTVDB API.

-It can be set in the range to 1 to 8.
+It can be set in the range 1 to 8.

 _Default: **4**_

-_Refresh entire series if "X" % of episodes are updated_ sets the point at which TV&nbsp;Rename refreshes the entire series data from [The&nbsp;TVDB](http://thetvdb.com 'Visit thetvdb.com') rather than just the episode data.
+_Refresh&nbsp;entire&nbsp;series&nbsp;if&nbsp;"X"&nbsp;%&nbsp;of&nbsp;episodes&nbsp;are&nbsp;updated_ sets the point at which TV&nbsp;Rename refreshes the entire series data from [The&nbsp;TVDB](http://thetvdb.com 'Visit thetvdb.com') rather than just the episode data.
 This speeds up local data updates if major changes are made to a show on [The&nbsp;TVDB](http://thetvdb.com 'Visit thetvdb.com').

 _Default: **20%**_